deThread/chat-app/README.md

 ## <a name="install"></a> Installation

-In your terminal go ahead and install dethread via npm:
+In the terminal, install dethread via npm:
 ```javascript
 npm install --S dethread
 ```